 To make it even better, dump it all into a slow cooker, cover it, and let it cook for a few more hours.
 Refrigerate it overnight, and reheat it the next day.
 It will taste much better.
 Add some more crushed red pepper flakes, and a few more grindings of black pepper, and serve it over the pasta of your choice (spaghetti is traditional, but if you’re wearing a collared shirt, you might go with penne or rigatoni) with some parmesan or pecorino romano.
 Serve it with a fresh salad and maybe some broccoli rabe and a nice crusty Italian bread, since you can never get enough carbs.
 Suggested wine pairings could include a 2009 Elio Altar “Ceretta Vigna Bricco” Barolo, or any cheap red you have in the house.

-Click “follow” to receive blog posts in your email box, or bookmark us and check in for time to time.
-If you’re planning a trip, you can “Search” the name of the city, state or country.
+Click “follow” on our front page to receive blog posts in your email box.
+Or bookmark us and check in from time to time.
+If you’re planning a trip, you can “Search” the name of the destination city, state, or country for good restaurants (in Europe, often close to sites, like the Louvre or the Van Gogh Museum, that you’ll want to visit in any event).
 Comments, questions, and suggestions of places to eat or stories to cover are very welcome.
 And check out our Instagram page, johntannerbbq.